Linear Circuit Analysis

 Series

 Fig. 1.
 When combining multiple capacitors that are connected in series, we keep one capacitor and short-circuit the others.
-The 3 diagrams are equivalent with each other.
+The 3 diagrams are equivalent to each other.

 Parallel

 Fig. 2.
 When combining multiple capacitors that are connected in parallel, we keep one capacitor and remove the others.
-The 4 diagrams are equivalent with each other.
+The 4 diagrams shown in this figure are equivalent with each other.

 See also